ibm-cloud-docs/Backup/configure-vra.md

    * In the **Password** and **Confirm Password** fields, type an encryption password.
 You can also type a password hint in the Password Hint field.

    A vault appears in the list only if it is assigned to the user, or if the user added it to the computer’s Vault Settings.
-   For new backup jobs, the encryption method is AES 256 bit.
+   For new backup jobs, the encryption method is Advanced Encryption Standard (AES) 256 bit.
 Existing jobs can have other encryption methods.
    {: note}

 5. In the **Include in Backup** field, take one or more of the following steps until the Backup Set field shows the virtual machines that you want to include in the backup job.